 2-Creating the architecture: After you've defined the project scope, you must document your design so that others understand how your application operates at a high level.
 This document also helps developers understand how their pieces fit into the big picture.
 An important part of any good architecture is having modular subprojects that are as independent as possible from other projects.
 By breaking up your application into separate modules, you can understand each module individually instead of understanding the application as a whole at first.

 3-Developing components: Once an architecture has been developed, it's time to start developing the executable (and runnable) pieces of your project.
 This doesn't involve too much change from other kinds of projects because it's mostly just programming; however, keep in mind that the design should be flexible enough to accommodate future changes if necessary.

-4-Unit testing: Database development isn't finished until you test individual units and ensure they meet requirements.
+4-Unit testing: Database software development life cycle isn't finished until you test individual units and ensure they meet requirements.
 This is known as unit testing, which is necessary for all but the simplest projects because any nontrivial piece of code will probably have bugs or other issues that you don't discover until after the code has been written.

 5-System testing: You can get away with not doing much system testing if your project is simple, but most projects require some level of evaluation to make sure the entire application works correctly.
 The best way to verify this is to run several tests (known as test cases) against your system and monitor for any abnormal behavior or errors.